CHMAND/FabricLabs/README.md

 # Data Transformation using Dataflow Gen2

-In this lab we will go through the tutorial on data transformation with Data Flows [Transform Data with a Dataflow](https://learn.microsoft.com/en-us/fabric/data-factory/tutorial-end-to-end-pipeline).
+In this lab we will go through the tutorial on [Transform Data with a Dataflow](https://learn.microsoft.com/en-us/fabric/data-factory/tutorial-end-to-end-pipeline).
 The focus is on module 2 and 3, while module 1 is a fast reiteration of copying data into a lakehouse.
 Without data there is not much to transform.

 We will also introduce notebooks as a way of transforming data, but as we will be visiting them again with Machine Learning their hands-on experience will come later.